Data Protection Policy

 “Special categories of personal data” is data that relates to an individual’s health, sex life, sexual orientation, race, ethnic origin, political opinion, religion, and trade union membership.
 It also includes genetic and biometric data (where used for ID purposes).

 “Criminal offense data” is data that relates to an individual’s criminal convictions and offenses.

 “Data processing” is any operation or set of operations that are performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 Under GDPR, all personal data obtained and held by us must be processed according to a set of core principles.
 In accordance with these principles, we will ensure that:

 data be collected for specific, explicit, and legitimate purposes

 data will be kept accurate and up to date.
-Data which is found to be inaccurate will be rectified or erased without delay
+Data that is found to be inaccurate will be rectified or erased without delay

 data is not kept for longer than is necessary for its given purpose

-data will be processed in a manner that ensures appropriate security of personal data including protection against unauthorised or unlawful processing, accidental loss, destruction or damage by using appropriate technical or organisation measures
+data will be processed in a manner that ensures appropriate security of personal data including protection against unauthorized or unlawful processing, accidental loss, destruction, or damage by using appropriate technical or organizational measures

-we will comply with the relevant GDPR procedures for international transferring of personal data
+we will comply with the relevant GDPR procedures for the international transferring of personal data